 Set each policy to Enabled and check Process even if the Group Policy objects have not changed.
 Remember that enabling these settings may impact logon performance.

 You can also force settings be reapplied for several other categories:

-If you are new to Group Policy, check out How to Create and Link a Group Policy Object in Active Directory on Petri.
+If you are new to Group Policy, check out How to Create and Link a Group Policy Object in Active Directory and Using GPUpdate to Manage Group Policy on Petri.
 You can use the instructions in the article to help you create and edit Group Policy Objects using the Group Policy Management Console (GPMC), which is part of the Remote Server Administration Tools (RSAT) for Windows 10 and accessible from Server Manager in Windows Server.
 In Windows 10 version 1809, RSAT is a Feature-On-Demand that can be installed in the Apps section of the Settings app by clicking Manage optional features.
 In earlier versions of Windows, you’ll need to manually download the correct version of RSAT and install it from Microsoft’s website.

 You can manually trigger background Group Policy processing using the gpupdate command-line utility.
 If you want all GPO settings to be applied, regardless of whether GPOs have changed, add the force switch as shown here:

 Most security settings that are managed by Group Policy can only be modified by users that have administrative rights.
 You could argue, that if a user already has administrative privileges, it is already potentially game over.
 But nevertheless, if you want to increase the likelihood that devices are configured to a known standard, then you might want to think about enabling these settings.
 Microsoft gives you quite a lot of flexibility in which settings are ‘always processed’, allowing you to strike a balance between security and performance that suits your organization’s needs.